The-Scripters-Guild/ForgeWiki/forge/spawning/initial-spawning/initial-spawn-points.md

 * **Ignore LoS:** Off

 Setting the Order value to 2 ensures that these points are not prioritized over Team Intro Spawns, as they possess a higher spawn order.

+## Amount

+There should be at least 8 Initial Spawn Points for a standard Free-For-All setup, and 12 for a standard Infection and Last Spartan Standing setup.

 ***